All Episodes

 So he did a sermon on Sunday.

-It was very interesting from the book of Daniel, and it was all about accepting people and having conversation and loving people that are quote unquote in the Bible your enemy.
+And it was all about accepting people and having conversation and loving people that are quote unquote in the Bible your enemy.

 Can you still be okay with that person?

-He goes, because I know lots of families and friends that don't talk anymore because they can't accept one another for their belief system.
+He goes, Because I know lots of families and friends that don't talk anymore because they can't accept one another for their belief system.

 And as far as I'm concerned, it's far more on the left than it is on the right.

-And I laughed and we talked about it after, and I said, you know, you talk about people wearing those let's go Brandon, um, those Joe Biden hats.
+And I said, you know, you talk about people wearing those Let's Go Brandon, those Joe Biden hats.

 I said, I've never seen anybody with a Joe Biden hat on.